 You will likely see some interruption of sleep no matter how much your baby is practicing their new skills but lots of practice can help minimize it to a few days of disruptions rather than a few weeks.
 But keep in mind, it is possible that you may have a few days of disruptions for each big milestone.

 Fine motor milestones can also cause disruptions in sleep, or the 8 month sleep regression, because they are skills your baby wants to practice, just like the big gross motor milestones.
 Things such as clapping, learning to wave, and accurately putting things in their mouths are all very exciting for your baby to learn and practice.

-You can play some peekaboo during the day, so your baby gets used to having you come back after you leave.
+Help your baby learn about you returning.
+This will help separation anxiety decrease because they confidently know you will be back.
+Play some peekaboo during the day, so your baby gets used to having you come back after you leave.
 You can also set your baby down for some independent play time and then come back to assist your baby as soon as they call to help them feel confident that you are always there when they need you.
 I’ve also got more tips for dealing with separation anxiety and sleep here.

 Handling the 8 month sleep regression

 Once you are doing all the things mentioned above to help minimize the impact these developmental milestones have on sleep, you will likely still experience some level of sleep disruptions.
 During these sleep disruptions, whether it is harder time falling asleep at bedtime, increased night wake ups or waking up earlier in the morning, there are two things you want to keep in mind.

 First, remember that your baby didn’t lose their sleep skills (specifically speaking to independent sleep skills).
 Second, keep in mind that being consistent with how you respond to these extra wake ups or challenges falling asleep helps to not create new habits that you don’t want to keep.